Kiss & Cry (song)

-"Kiss & Cry" is a song recorded by Japanese recording artist Hikaru Utada for their seventh studio and fifth Japanese album, Heart Station (2007).
-It was written, composed, and arranged by Utada, whilst production was handled by Utada, their father Teruzane Utada, and Akira Miyake.
+"Kiss & Cry" is a song recorded by Japanese American recording artist Hikaru Utada for their seventh studio and fifth Japanese album, Heart Station (2007).
+It was written, composed, and arranged by Utada, whilst production was handled by Utada, Teruzane Utada, and Akira Miyake.
 The single premiered on May 31, 2007 as the third single from the album in Japan.
 It was re-released as a double A-side single with "Beautiful World", which also appeared on the parent album on August 29 in Japan, and digitally worldwide.
 Musically, "Kiss & Cry" is an R&B song, influenced by pop and hip-hop music.
 Lyrically, it discusses both Utada's upbringing and social beliefs between both Western and oriental regions.

 Upon its release, the track garnered generally favorable reviews from music critics.
 Many critics agreed that it was one of the better singles from the album, and complimented its R&B composition.
 Charting as an A-side single, it achieved success in Japan, peaking at number two on the Oricon Singles Chart.
 The single has been certified within four different categories by the Recording Industry Association of Japan (RIAJ).
 An accompanying music video was shot by Toshitaka Shinoda; it features animation in the style of Nissin's Freedom Project, including major characters such as the protagonist Takeru lip-synching to the song.
 The song had been promoted through several Japanese commercials and television shows.